codeforequity-at/botium-connector-ubitec/README.md

 _Already integrated into Botium Box, no setup required_

-## Connecting Ubitec chatbot to Botium
+## Connecting Ubitec Bot Framework chatbot to Botium

-Process is very simple, you have to know just the endpoint URL for your chatbot.
+Process is very simple, you have to know just the endpoint URL and Basic Authentication credentials for your chatbot.

 Create a botium.json with this URL in your project directory: